Virus could force Olympics cancellation, says top Japanese politician

-Virus could force Olympics cancellation, says top Japanese politicianThursday, April 15, 2021
+Virus could force Olympics cancellation, says top Japanese politicianFriday, April 16, 2021

 |

-TOKYO, Japan (AFP)— A senior Japanese politician said cancelling the Tokyo Olympics over the coronavirus remains a possibility on Thursday, as a surge in cases renews concerns about the Games with less than 100 days to go.
+TOKYO, Japan (AFP) — A senior Japanese politician said cancelling the Tokyo Olympics because of the novel coronavirus pandemic remains a possibility, on Thursday, as a surge in cases renews concerns about the Games with less than 100 days to go.

 A year after their historic postponement, the 2020 Olympics remain beset by pandemic problems, with parts of the torch relay forced behind closed doors and public support consistently low.